 First, do you know precisely what it is you'd be looking for?
 It's okay to answer, "No." Casual, patient browsing is allowed.
 And nobody is going to hassle you, either in a brick-and-mortar shop or on the Internet.
 Any local shop in your community will serve if you're just browsing.
 Online, search for web-based thrift that has the sort of items that intrigue you.

 The greater possibilities these days, however, are found online.
 There is an astounding number of resellers out there.
-The best way to proceed is to launch an Internet search for that item you want.
-It will take you to a website where you can use the site's filters and FAQs to your heart's content. (click here for our picks of the best online thrift)
+The best way to proceed is to launch an Internet search for the item you want.
+It will take you to a website where you can use the site's filters and FAQs to your heart's content.

 Thrift shopping is a creative process.
 It's interesting to note that early 20th-century mission workers used thrift to teach newly arrived immigrants how to manage money and understand American fashions and habits.
 Just so, thrift shopping today offers a clear, enlightening vision of American culture at a particular time of dynamism and change.